 The Selling Shareholders and any underwriters, broker-dealers or agents that participate in the sale of the Common Stock or interests therein may be "underwriters" within the meaning of Section 2(11) of the Securities Act.
 Any discounts, commissions, concessions or profit they earn on any resale of the shares may be underwriting discounts and commissions under the Securities Act.
-Selling stockholders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
+Selling stockholders who are "underwriters" within the meaning of Section 2(11) of the Securities Act.
+Selling stockholders who are "underwriters" within the meaning of Section 2(11) of the Securities Act.